TCHacker17/CWRU-Project1/README.md

 | DVMA-2        |  No                 |   10.0.0.4                                        |
 | Elk Server    |  No                 |   [40.78.40.46, 10.0.0.4] 10.0.0.5, 10.0.0.6      |

-### Elk Configuration
+### Elk Configuration/

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
-The main advantage of automating configuration with Ansible is that rather than having to go from the jump box to every machine on the network, you can run one program from the jump box and it will install and configure all of the necessary machines on the network.
+No configuration was performed manually, which is advantageous because rather than having to go from the jump box and ssh into every machine on the network, you can run one program from the jump box and it will install and configure all of the necessary machines.
+For a larger network, what would normally take an hour will now only take a minute.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - ...
 1. The install-elk.yml file first installs docker
 - ...
 2. Installs a python package manager called pip
 - ...
 3. Installs a Docker python module